ironbar/arc25/docs/05_Solution_Summary.md

 !!! tip "Learning"

     The BARC induction model is able to solve around 22% of the ARC-AGI-1 evaluation tasks with a budget of 512 predictions.
-However, it only solves 0.8% of the ARC-AGI-2 evaluation set.
+However, it only solves 0.8% of the ARC-AGI-2 evaluation tasks.

 For more information go to iterations [19](modeling/Iteration_19_search_with_BARC.md), [20](modeling/Iteration_20_data_augmentation_with_BARC.md) and [21](modeling/Iteration_21_fix_bug_with_data.md).